dwhall/arm_cores/README.md

 ## Status

-I've generated a package for the Cortex-M4 and have not yet made any manual corrections.
+I've generated a package for the Cortex-M4 and early tests are working (and revealing issues).

+## Fixes

+* In `Cortex-M4F.svd` in the XML path, `device/cpu/groups/group/peripherals/peripheral(SCB)/register(ID_DFR0)`,
+  there was a field with the name `<name>Debug model, M profile</name>`.
+  The comma in this name caused problems with the `minisvd2nim` tool, so the field was renamed following the format in the preceding register, from "Debug model, M profile" to "M profile debug model".